 Interested individuals must meet the following qualifications:

 Members of the CTC Board of Directors are responsible for representing the Cooperative membership and for developing strategies, policies and objectives for the Cooperative.

-Those interested in becoming a candidate for District 3 or 4 should contact our office at 218-454-1120 for an application.
+Those interested in becoming a candidate for District 4 or District 5 should contact our office at 218-454-1120 for an application.

 Applications must be received by February 28, 2014.

 Most people have experienced a dropped call, or a connection where the phone just keeps ringing — but Fox 9 News has learned the issue is significantly affecting rural communities nationwide and officials are concerned.

 Kevin Larson, our CEO/General Manager at CTC was interviewed by Fox 9 Twin Cities concerning Call Completion issues in rural Minnesota.
 Here is the story from Fox 9.